RVgo4it/mmsgate/README.md

 Logon to the MMSGate host server as usual.

-If QR code generation is needed, install the qrcode library using this command:
+If QR code generation is needed, install the Python qrcode library using this command:
 ```
 docker exec -it mmsgate sudo apt install python3-qrcode
 ```